AMReX-Astro/Castro/docs_new/source/managingjobs.rst

-Castro requires both a  compiler (with support for  11) and a Fortran compiler with 2003+ support.
+Castro requires both a C compiler (with support for C 11) and a Fortran compiler with 2003+ support.

 General Compilers